homeboy445/Productivity-time/README.md

 <h1>THE PRODUCTIVITY APP</h1>

-Well, the productivity app is specifically designed to cater the needs of productivity tracking and thereby enchancement!
+The productivity app is specifically designed to cater the needs of enhancing productivity on your desktop.

 Current features of this app:

-1.)You can track your productivity per task easily via the timer.
+✔ You can track your productivity per task easily via the timer.

-2.)You can check your performance with the task statistics graph.
+✔ You can check your performance with the task statistics graph.

-3.)You can also check out more info about your tasks in completed section.
+✔ You can also check out more info about your tasks in completed section.

-4.)You can choose for awesome themes provided with the app.
+✔ You can choose for awesome themes provided with the app.

-5.)Get alerted whenever you're working for more than 45 min.
+✔ Get alerted whenever you're working for more than 45 min.

 NOTE: The best way for getting started with this app is by first reading the help me docs.